hminghe/nuxt-unapi/README.md

 Find and replace all on all files (CMD+SHIFT+F):
 - Name: nuxt-unapi
 - Package name: nuxt-unapi
-- Description: Full-stack API for Nxut 3
+- Description: Full-stack API for Nuxt 3
 -->

 # nuxt-unapi